 Koh Kradan: Thailand’s dream beach

 Are you looking for long dream beaches and turquoise blue water in Thailand?
-Then you shouldn’t miss out on this island: Koh Kradan is a true paradise!
-In this article, I’ll tell you the best way to get to Koh Kradan and what you can experience there!
+Then you should not miss this island: Koh Kradan is a true paradise!
+In this article I will tell you how to get to Koh Kradan and what you can experience there!

-Like Koh Mook, Koh Kradan is part of the Had Chao Mai National Park in the Andaman Sea and is a mere two and a half square kilometers in size.
-The island is only 10 kilometers as the crow flies from the mainland in the south of Thailand and is also a popular excursion destination for locals.
+Koh Kradan, like Koh Mook, is part of the Had Chao Mai National Park in the Andaman Sea and is a mere two and a half square kilometers in size.
+The island is located only 10 kilometers as the crow flies from the mainland in the south of Thailand and is also a popular destination for locals.

 Koh Kradan: One of the most beautiful beaches in the world